HL7/fhir-saner/input/pagecontent/automation_testing_examples.md

   defines a computable measure that is aligned with the reporting previously required by the [National Healthcare Safety Network (CDC/NHSN)](https://www.cdc.gov/nhsn/index.html) using the COVID-19 Patient Impact and Hospital Capacity module.

-Test data for the set can be found at https://github.com/HL7/fhir-saner/tree/master/testcasedata